AnnaDouglasScott/bothan/adding-data.md

 Enter the username and password you provided when you setup Bothan, as well as the URL of your Bothan instance (this should be something along the lines of `http://my-awesome-bothan-instance.herokuapp.com` unless you’ve changed it).

-Click 'Yes, Continue', and then 'Save and Continue' once the pop up window closes
+Click 'Yes, Continue', and then 'Save and Continue' once the pop up window closes.

 ![](/images/adding-data/step-11.png){: .screenshot.no-float}

 Next we come to adding the data.
 In the metric name box, type the name of your metric.
-This will probably be something like ‘Widgets sold’ for our example, but you can use anything you fancy
+This will probably be something like ‘Widgets sold’ for our example, but you can use anything you like.

 ![](/images/adding-data/step-12.png){: .screenshot.no-float}

 Next, we’re going to pick the actual value for our metric.
 In the value box, click the ‘Insert a field’ button.
 This will bring up a list of fields from our spreadsheet.
-Choose ‘widgetsmade’ (you may need to scroll to see this)
+Choose ‘widgetsmade’ (you may need to scroll to see this).

 ![](/images/adding-data/step-13.gif){: .screenshot.no-float}

 We then want to choose the date for the metric.
-First delete the text that says `now`, click on the ‘Insert a field’ button, and choose ‘date’ (again, you may need to scroll to see this)
+First delete the text that says `now`, click on the ‘Insert a field’ button, and choose ‘date’ (again, you may need to scroll to see this).

 ![](/images/adding-data/step-14.gif){: .screenshot.no-float}